-Behavioral health services Providers must, during the time they are on School Board premises, publically display a current Calcasieu Parish School Board issued picture identification tag which contains the year, permit number, agency name, and staff member name.
+Behavioral health services Providers must, during the time they are on School Board premises, publically display a current picture identification in a form approved by the Superintendent or his designee.

 Solicitations of any kind, including display and distribution of fliers, business cards, and other direct and indirect advertising of behavioral health services on school premises, is strictly prohibited.